 Loyola House is a retreat house of the Jesuits of Upper Canada.
 We are the retreat component of the Ignatius Jesuit Center and are located on the outskirts of Guelph, Ontario, Canada, about an hour from the Toronto Airport.

-The history of Loyola house dates back to 1964.
+The history of Loyola House dates back to 1964.
 It started as a Diocesan weekend retreat house but quickly developed into a center of spirituality attracting people around the globe.
 During the early days there was a burst of creative energy released through retreat work because of the vision of Vatican II.
 The personally directed retreat was being developed: John English, SJ and John Veltri, SJ were central in exploring the meaning and dynamic of the Spiritual Exercises.
 Working with a broad spiritual directing team, they turned Loyola House into a world-renowned retreat centre for spiritual training and the house became an international training centre for spiritual directors from around the world.
-These retreats and training programs continue, facilitated by Bill Clarke, SJ, John Govan, SJ and other women and men of our current spiritual directing team at Loyola House.
+These retreats and training programs continue, facilitated by our current spiritual directing team at Loyola House and guest directors.
 However, there is more to our story.